Equivariant Graph Hierarchy-Based Neural Networks: Introduction

-To verify the effectiveness of EGHN, we have simulated a new task extended from the N-body system~\citep{kipf2018neural}, dubbed M-complex system, where each of the M complexes is a rigid object comprised of a set of particles, and the dynamics of all complexes are driven by the electromagnetic force between particles.
-In addition to M-complex, we also carry out evaluations on two real applications: human motion caption~\citep{cmu2003motion} and the Molecular Dynamics (MD) of proteins~\citep{seyler5108170molecular}.
-For all tasks, our EGHN outperforms state-of-the-art EGN methods, indicating the efficacy and necessity of the proposed hierarchical modeling idea.
+To verify the effectiveness of EGHN, we have simulated a new task extended from the N-body system~\cite{kipf2018neural}, dubbed $M$-complex system, where each of the $M$ complexes is a rigid object comprised of a set of particles, and the dynamics of all complexes are driven by the electromagnetic force between particles.
+In addition to M-complex, we also carry out evaluations on two real applications: human motion caption~\cite{cmu2003motion} and the Molecular Dynamics (MD) of proteins~\cite{seyler5108170molecular}.
+For all tasks, our EGHN outperforms state-of-the-art EGN methods, indicating the efficacy and necessity of the proposed hierarchical modeling idea.\footnote{Code is available at \url{https://github.com/hanjq17/EGHN}.}